UC-OSPO-Network/ospo-survey-analysis/README.md

 ## Data

 The survey data are not in this repo (yet).
-I will release the de-identified data eventually.
+I will release the de-identified data shortly before releasing the preprint.
 Until then, the scripts in this repo are only runnable by me, because only I have the data.

 ## Dependencies